Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 A lead generation funnel maps a lead's journey from brand awareness to action and represents the systematic approach salespeople and marketers take to generate quality prospects.
 Lead generation funnels are therefore broken down into stages that mirror your unique lead generation process, with more qualified leads moving further down the funnel to the bottom.
 Leads who make it through your lead gen funnel are marked as prospects for further nurturing.

-Lead generation funnels are typically used to map a lead's online journey but can also be used for manual outreach.
-Effective lead generation funnels are usually broken down into three broad parts: top-, middle-, and bottom-of-funnel.
+Effective lead generation funnels are usually divided into three broad parts — top-, middle-, and bottom-of-funnel — and help guide your manual outreach.
 At each phase, you identify a specific action leads must take to advance to the next step toward qualification.
-For this reason, lead generation funnels are considered "leaky," with only a small percentage making it from top to bottom.
+By breaking up the funnel into broad phases, you can monitor the number of high value leads in your pipeline and track the conversion rate of each funnel stage.
+Only a small percentage make it from top to bottom.

 These top-of-funnel leads have become aware of your brand.
 They’ve maybe read your blog post or liked one of your Instagram posts.

 These leads are now interested in your brand and are considered middle-of-funnel.
-They’ve read a lot of your content and receive value from it.
+They’ve read a lot of your content and received value from it.

 Leads here are desirous of an offering they’ve seen in your content.
 Typically this will be a lead magnet you’ve created, like a free video course or ebook.